w0791755/SofaHouse1/README.txt

 1804
 update the AboutUs.cshtml file add some info about SofaHouse
-In the layout.cshtml file add About us Page
+In the layout.cshtml file add About us page